janousy/fedstellar-sync/_sources/index.rst.txt

 :raw-html:`<br />`

-Fedstellar is a Python package for the deployment of decentralized architectures for federated learning.
+Fedstellar is a modular, adaptable and extensible framework for creating centralized and decentralized architectures using Federated Learning.
+Also, the framework enables the creation of a standard approach for developing, deploying, and managing federated learning applications.

+The framework enables developers to create distributed applications that use federated learning algorithms to improve user experience, security, and privacy.
+It provides features for managing data, managing models, and managing federated learning processes.
+It also provides a comprehensive set of tools to help developers monitor and analyze the performance of their applications.

 Fedstellar is developed by `Enrique Tomás Martínez Beltrán <https://www.enriquetomasmb.com/>`_ in collaboration with the `University of Murcia <https://www.um.es/en>`_ and `Armasuisse <https://www.armasuisse.ch/en>`_.